jasonbrooks/byo-atomic/README.md

 With your repo configured, you can check for updates with the command `sudo rpm-ostree upgrade`, followed by a reboot.
 Don't like the changes?
 You can rollback with `rpm-ostree rollback`, followed by another reboot.

-## Till Next Time

-If you run into trouble following this walkthrough, I’ll be happy to help you get up and running or get pointed in the right direction.
-Ping me at jbrooks in #atomic on freenode irc or [@jasonbrooks](https://twitter.com/jasonbrooks) on Twitter.
-Also, be sure to check out the [Project Atomic Q&A site](http://ask.projectatomic.io/en/questions/).